Intent, Implementation and Impact of Reading

 At St Luke’s, we want our children to develop a love of reading and a good knowledge of a range of authors.

 Our pupils’ reading journey starts in EYFS where they are taught Phonics using the Letters and Sounds phonics scheme.
-Phonics lessons continue throughout all of KS1, where children work, at their own pace, through the different phases of Letters and Sounds.
-This is complimented by whole class reading sessions, which offer our pupils the chance to discuss a high-quality text, therefore being given the opportunity to participate in meaningful talk.
+Phonics lessons continue in Year 1 and for some in Year 2, where children work, at their own pace, through the different phases of Letters and Sounds.
+In Year 2, this is complimented by The Literacy Company's Pathways to Spell.

 All children at St Luke’s are read to for at least 15 minutes a day.
 Class teachers work hard to ensure that texts shared within class are challenging and high-quality.
 They often show cross-curricular links, thus providing many opportunities for purposeful discussion across the wider curriculum.